How to Grow Marigold Indoors

 Beginner friendly.
 You’ll sprout, thin, and deadhead.

-Most Marigold plant varieties can be grown indoors, just look out for African varieties because these grow up to 2 ft. tall.
-You can search for a dwarf version, instead.
+Most marigold varieties can be grown indoors.
+However, watch out for African varieties as they can grow up to 2 ft. tall.
+Dwarf versions are more suitable for indoor growing.
 Below are our most recommended varieties for growing marigolds indoors:

 French

-Produces beautiful orange, red and yellow flowers that are edible, too!
-Add the leaves to salads and desserts, cooked in egg or rice dishes, or to add flavor to soups.
+Produces beautiful orange, red, and yellow flowers that are edible, too!
+Add them to salads, desserts, egg or rice dishes, or soups for added flavor.

-Can be used for culinary purposes, just make sure to remove them once they are in full bloom.
-Its flowers also help keep mosquitoes away.
+Can be used for culinary purposes, just remove them once in full bloom.
+They also help keep mosquitoes away.

-They are crosses between the African marigolds and the French marigolds.
-Triploid hybrid marigolds are unable to set seed.
+Crosses between African and French marigolds.
+Triploid hybrids are unable to set seed.

-The perfect choice for beds and borders.
+Perfect for beds and borders.
 Superb for baskets, containers, and window boxes.
-Wonderful for combination plantings.
+Great for combination plantings.

 Best Setup for Marigold Plants